aksiksi/blog/projects/index.md

 I ended up implementing only a small subset of the above as a course project.

 ## Planning Phase

-### Online Marketplace for Tunisia

-A website that makes it easier for buyers and sellers to find each other in my home country Tunisia.
-Major hurdles include providing shipping for buyers countrywide at a reasonable cost, and handling payments online.

-* Backend
-    - Scala
-    - Play Framework
-    - Slick ORM?
-* Frontend
-    - Bootstrap
-    - React
-    - Underscore

 ### BTC Tunisia